atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 - tl;dr link: https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/m/fork/p/9
-  collapsed:: true
-	- the document opens in [fiddle mode](https://support.getgrist.com/glossary/#fiddle-mode) - you can make any changes you like
+	- the link opens in [fiddle mode](https://support.getgrist.com/glossary/#fiddle-mode) - you can make any changes you like
-	- UI tips
+	- UI tips:
 		- right click on any column header to sort and filter by that column
 		- use the big green button to add additional widgets such as charts or grouped tables
 		- [tutorial template](https://templates.getgrist.com/doc/woXtXUBmiN5T)